Siege of Seringapatam (1799)

-The siege of Seringapatam (5 April - 4 May 1799) was the final confrontation of the Fourth Anglo-Mysore War between the British East India Company and the Kingdom of Mysore.
-The British, with the allied Nizam Ali Khan, 2nd Nizam of Hyderabad and Marathas, achieved a decisive victory after breaching the walls of the fortress at Seringapatam and storming the citadel.
-The leader of the British troops was Major General David Baird, among the lesser known allies were the Portuguese in Goa and Damaon.
-Tipu Sultan, the ruler after the death of his father, was killed in the action.
-The British restored the Wodeyar dynasty back to power after the victory through a treaty of subsidiary alliance and Krishnaraja Wodeyar III was crowned the King of Mysore.
+The siege of Seringapatam (5 April - 4 May 1799) was the final confrontation of the Fourth Anglo-Mysore War between the British East India Company and the Kingdom of Mysore led by Tipu Sultan who ruled after the death of his father.
+The British, with the allied Nizam Ali Khan, 2nd Nizam of Hyderabad and Maratha Empire, achieved a decisive victory after breaching the walls of the fortress at Seringapatam and storming the citadel.

+The war came to an end with the defeat and death of Tipu Sultan in the battle.
+The British restored the Wadiyar dynasty back to power after the victory through a treaty of subsidiary alliance and Krishnaraja Wodeyar III was crowned the King of Mysore.
 However, they retained indirect control (British paramountcy) of the kingdom's external affairs.

-Opposing forces

-The battle consisted of a series of encounters around Seringapatam (the anglicised version of Srirangapatnam) in the months of April and May 1799, between the combined forces of the British East India Company and their allies, numbering over 50,000 soldiers in all, and the soldiers of the Kingdom of Mysore, ruled by Tipu Sultan, numbering up to 30,000.
-The Fourth Anglo-Mysore War came to an end with the defeat and death of Tipu Sultan in the battle.

-British troop composition
+Background

 When the Fourth Anglo-Mysore War broke out, the British assembled two large columns under General George Harris.
 The first consisted of over 26,000 British East India Company troops, 4,000 of whom were European while the rest were local Indian sepoys.
 The second column was supplied by the Nizam of Hyderabad, and consisted of ten battalions and over 16,000 cavalry.
 Together, the allied force numbered over 50,000 soldiers.
+The overall commander was Major General David Baird, among the lesser known allies were the Portuguese in Goa and Damaon.

 Tipu's forces had been depleted by the Third Anglo-Mysore War and the consequent loss of half his kingdom, but he still probably had up to 30,000 soldiers.
+In addition to this there was a French contingent sent by the French government to support the French invasion of the Middle East which had taken place the year before.
+The contingent was under the command of Brigadier Louis Auguste Chapuis, who had arrived with him some ninety-eight officers and soldiers from Mauritius bringing the total to around 450 men.

 The British forces consisted of the following: